dakoo/simple-sam-cli/README.md

 # How to use

-In the Javascript SAM project, use the following commands.
+Run the following commands on the project root folder.

 ## simple-sam-cli prepare